freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/2-create-mesh.md

 The way we're going for this is to extrude and bevel our SVG on one side only.
 This however results in the bottom faces missing.
 To fix that, we'll duplicate our SVG and use one for extrusion and the other for the bottom mesh.

-Before we start, let's make it one single object so we can easily apply everyting we do in one step.
+Before we start, let's make it one single object so we can easily apply everything we do in one step.
 Select one element, hit `A` for select all, then `Ctrl`+`J` for joining all curves.

 Hit `Shift`+`D`, `Esc` to duplicate at the same position.
 In the *Outliner*, let's name our objects "bottom" and "extruded":